aws4embeddedlinux/demo-iot-automotive-cloud/README.md

 ### Deploying the Yocto Image

-Before deploying the main CDK app, navigate to TODO repo and follow the README instructions there for creating the Yocto image.
+Before deploying the main CDK app, navigate to the [demo-iot-automotive-embeddedlinux-image](https://github.com/aws4embeddedlinux/demo-iot-automotive-embeddedlinux-image) repo and follow the README instructions there for creating the Yocto image.
 This will generate a `yoctoSdkS3Path` which will be used in a later step.
 You need to look up the S3 URI manually in S3 named: "aglnxpgoldboxbigapipeline-demoartifa***"
 ```bash
 export YOCTO_SDK_S3_BUCKET=<s3 bucket name>